TheClockTwister/Aeros/docs/content/getting_started.rst

     Aeros uses methods from the quart module, which itself copies the syntax of flask.
     You may treat an ``Aeros.WebServer`` instance just like a ``quart.Quart`` instance.

-    **Most of the Flask documentation also apply to Quart and therefore to Aeros.
+    **Most of the Flask documentation also applies to Quart and therefore to Aeros.
 Use it!**

 Prerequisites
 ===========================================================